-\end{theorem} This theorem shows that the wild bootstrap can be used to approximate the distribution of the estimator as an alternative to the standard normal, which may not be accurate when cells have few observations.
-The performance of the wild bootstrap will be illustrated in Section \ref{sec:simulation} using simulation data.
+This theorem shows that the wild bootstrap can be used to approximate the distribution of the estimators as an alternative to the standard normal, which may not be accurate when cells have few observations.
+The performance of the wild bootstrap is illustrated in Section \ref{sec:simulation} using simulation data.